 This post may contain affiliate links.
 If you purchase something through the link, I may receive a commission at no extra charge to you.
 For more info, check my full Disclosure statement.

 I always loved crafting with my children.
 I still do–even though they are grown!
-These Easy Finger Puppets are a fun craft that’s easy enough to make with toddlers, but fun for any age!
-Plan now for Spring or even Summer Breaks!
-Make some to play with and lots more to donate!
+These Easy Finger Puppets are a fun craft that’s simple enough to make with toddlers, but fun for any age!
+Plan now for weekends and school vacations!
+Make some to play with plus lots more to donate.
 I love the concept of “Kids Helping Kids“.
 Making a craft to give away is an enjoyable way to encourage service and thoughtfulness at a young age.
-You can pack them into Operation Christmas Child shoebox gifts, send them and a note to a child in the hospital, or make a bunch to include in goody bags at birthday time!
+You can pack them into Operation Christmas Child shoebox gifts, send them and a note to a child in the hospital, or even make a bunch to include in goody bags at birthday time!

 These Easy Finger Puppets have so many possibilities for variety!

 - 1 sheet of felt (Like these from Amazon)